aspen-reeves/bsp/readme.md

-# Welcome to the Blahaj Subsonic Player
+# Blahaj Subsonic Player

-This is, right now, a very basic music player for computer craft, that uses any subsonic server with a compatible dfpwm converter, a computer craft computer with a speaker, and optionally a monitor to display the song queue and current song.
+This is, right now, a very basic music player for CC:T, that uses any subsonic server with a compatible dfpwm encoder(see below), a CC:T computer with a speaker, and optionally a monitor to display the song queue and current song.

 ## Features

-- Shuffle
+- Can play a playlist from a subsonic server, optionally with shuffle
+- Display all the songs in the queue on a monitor
+- Skip to the next song
-- not much else
+- Not much else

+### Maybe features in the future

+- Pause and resume
+- Volume control
+- Search and play individual songs

 ## Installation